Is your body-mind really doing a job or just you doing a job?

 Ask her favorite strawberry smoothie whether she is drinking nowadays or not which she used to love after coming from school in her teens.

-Your relationship with your daughter goes in a whole different direction.
+Your relationship with your daughter goes in a whole different direction even if she is married now with two kids and long gone from your home many years ago.

-Remember, if your doctor calls you only to give bad news then your relationship as a patient and doctor is not going to survive long.
+Remember, if your financial advisor calls you only to give bad news about market then your relationship as a client and financial advisor is not going to survive long.

-But if your doctor calls you to give good news also then your patient doctor relationship will be long-lasting.
+But if your financial advisor also calls you to give good news about market then your client advisor relationship will be long lasting.

 This is how we humans are designed to grow and evolve.

-Similarly, if we can’t remain patient for a few minutes in any discomfort then we have to practice walking many miles on discomfort to understand its relationship to us.
+If I can’t remain patient for a few minutes in any discomfort then I have to practice walking many miles on discomfort to understand its relationship to me.
+Lesson learned from Kara.

 What exactly do we look for when we lose everything in life?